Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 Form elements should always have labels.
 It's important that a label be associated with it's form input.
 Why?

-- Use by screen readers and accessibility helpers
+- Used by screen readers and accessibility helpers
 - Clicking a label activates the form element

 A label can be associated with a form element in one of two ways: